Main Content start here

 Application Insights

 Based on the category of Application, The Tele-radiology segment dominated Vietnam’s telemedicine market in 2023, emerging as the leading application category.
 Tele-radiology enables remote analysis and diagnosis of medical images—such as X-rays, CT scans, MRIs, and ultrasounds—by radiologists located far from where the images were captured.
-In Vietnam, where there is an uneven distribution of radiologists and limited access to advanced imaging facilities, tele-radiology bridges this gap by connecting rural hospitals and clinics with expert diagnostic services.
+In Vietnam, where radiologists are unevenly distributed and access to advanced imaging facilities is limited, tele-radiology bridges this gap by connecting rural hospitals and clinics with expert diagnostic services.

 Tele-radiology also boosts healthcare efficiency by optimizing the utilization of radiology experts across multiple facilities.
 Instead of maintaining full-time in-house radiology teams at every hospital, healthcare providers can partner with external tele-radiology networks or service companies.
 This outsourcing strategy lowers staffing expenses, improves workflow efficiency, and reduces report turnaround times, ultimately leading to higher patient satisfaction and productivity.